-To use the theorem one have to find the function $a(u)$ from its formulation.
-But in the following we will do all manipulations directly and see that in our case all transitions are valid and without explicit presenting such a function.
+To use the theorem one have to find the function $a$ from its formulation.
+But in the following we will do all the manipulations directly and see that in our case all the transitions are valid without explicit presenting such a function.

-\subsection{Rewriting Series in Terms of Exponent}
+\subsubsection{Rewriting Series in Terms of Exponent}